 Philosophy 307: Systematic Ethics

-The course will discuss various questions about morality.
+The course discusses various questions about morality.
 Are moral

 disputes about moral facts or merely expressions of attitudes?
 Is

 morality a myth?
 Is a morally right course of action one that would

 be approved by an impartial observer?
 Are there moral virtues?
 Is

 morality a relative matter, in the sense that there are different